 And since many companies' teams already have both their own physical units and vehicle camera systems, they can be pulled directly into a Mantle environment with the possibility of vision training and prototyping.

 The step towards the future possible and desirable at the same time

 Kumar concludes that "ideas ranging from the construction of a simulator for the autonomous driving test that includes navigation algorithms, to the construction of VR games where you can be anywhere in the world and immerse yourself in that experience require some tools and serious capabilities. "

 Although it may seem very far from our reality, the truth is that experiences exist.
 But for space solutions to be applied in our daily environment, they need to go through not only the innovative sieve, but also to attract the attention of those who can realize these projects.

 That is why the author insists on two qualities:ease"And"utility".
-Easy because to make 3D Spatial accessible, prevalent and useful "you have to lower or reduce the existing barrier to make way for experimentation; it has to be 'easy to play and loose' ».
-Then he adds, "only when creators of all kinds can experiment and then build solutions in those experiments in a matter of seconds, the general public can benefit"
+Easy because because to make 3D Spatial accessible, prevalent and useful “the existing barrier has to be lowered or diminished to give way to experimentation; it has to be 'easy to play and release'”.
+Then he adds, “only when creators of all kinds can experiment and then build solutions in those experiments in a matter of seconds, will the general public be able to benefit”

 In addition, 3D Spatial must pass the utility, that is when users need it every day and can use it simply without thinking about it; is when it will really be ripe and ready for main use.
 We talk about the famous test of Larry Page should be implemented and approved